Unbreakable-ray/All-in-one-Readme_Lite/Readme.md

   **Note**: if you want to edit them in a different location then you should make a shortcut to your wished place.

-  **Note**: don't put any files inside a child folder, this app doesn't support this future yet.
+  **Note**: don't put any files inside a child folder, this app doesn't support this future yet and wont merge them.

   <br><br><br>